yagop/node-telegram-bot-api/doc/api.md

 <a name="TelegramBot+answerCallbackQuery"></a>

-### telegramBot.answerCallbackQuery(callbackQueryId, text, showAlert, [options]) ⇒ <code>Promise</code>
+### telegramBot.answerCallbackQuery(callbackQueryId, text, [options]) ⇒ <code>Promise</code>
 Use this method to send answers to callback queries sent frominline keyboards.
 The answer will be displayed to the user asa notification at the top of the chat screen or as an alert.
 On success, True is returned.

 **Kind**: instance method of <code>[TelegramBot](#TelegramBot)</code>
 **See**: https://core.telegram.org/bots/api#answercallbackquery